So, you’ve decided to adopt! You are embarking on a selfless, exciting, and rewarding adventure. Steps to adoption are important to know.

 If you wish to adopt a baby, however, you will likely need to foster your child first.
 While your social worker may be able to help you identify children who are more likely to become available for adoption in the future, they cannot guarantee that parental rights will be terminated.
 So, if you are determined to adopt a baby, foster care adoption will likely carry some risk.

-Agency adoption is a popular option among families looking for an infant.
+An agency adoption is a popular option among families looking for an infant.
 Agencies will locate birth mothers for you and set about matching families together.
 Agency adoption is significantly more expensive than foster care adoption, at around $20,000 to $30,000 per child.
 There are, however, ways to recover much of the cost, as we will talk about below.
 Expect to wait around a year or more before you are matched with a child.

 Most adoptions through agencies are open.
 This means that you will have at least some contact with the child’s birth mother as they grow up.
 In many cases, text and email updates are sent on birthdays and holidays.

 Private adoption is also popular among those wishing to adopt a baby.
 Parents who adopt privately work one-on-one with a lawyer to locate birth mothers and finalize the adoption.
 At around $15,000 to $20,000 per child, private adoption may be a bit less expensive than agency adoption.
-You may, however, find that you are placing ads and answering phone calls in order to help your lawyer find birth mothers.
+You may, however, find that you are placing ads and answering phone calls to help your lawyer find birth mothers.

 International adoption is usually the most expensive adoption option, at $25,000 to $40,000 per child.
 Remember that you will also be expected to travel to another country for at least a week, so the cost includes travel and lodging.
 Many parents choose international adoption because they will have an opportunity for a closed adoption.
 They will also be able to experience the culture of a country they may have a connection to.